A HIDING PLACE IN THE STORMS OF CHRONIC ILLNESS

 Have you ever wondered if you were meant for more?
 More than what the world wants to offer you?
 Even more than what you have planned for yourself?
-Have you ever wished to live with more faith?
-Encouragement to live a life of faith that honors God with a daily devotional.
+Have you ever wished to live with more faith.
 Each devotion is meant to remind you that walking your journey of faith may not always be easy, but it is always worth it.
 Jesus is always worth it.

 S. G. Willoughby